 Zoie

 “Hello?”
-Zoie answered, mouth still minty.
+Zoie answered, her mouth still minty.

 “Can you come get me?”
-Ryin’s voice cracked on the other end—dry, hoarse, and hollow.
+Ryin’s voice cracked on the other end, dry, hoarse, and hollow.

 Zoie’s stomach dropped.
 “Ryin?”
 Her voice sharpened.
 “Where are you?”